 The Chinese economy differs from the economies of most developed countries in many respects, including the amount of government involvement, level of development, growth rate, control of foreign exchange and allocation of resources.
 Although the PRC government has implemented measures that focus on taking into account market forces to effect economic reform aimed at reducing the state ownership of productive assets and the establishing improved corporate governance in business enterprises, a substantial portion of China's productive assets are still owned by the government.
 In addition, the PRC government continues to play a significant role in regulating development through industrial, economic and business policies.
 The PRC government also exercises significant control over China's economic growth through its allocation of resources, control of payment of foreign currency-denominated obligations, setting monetary policy, and providing preferential treatment for particular industries or companies.
+The PRC government also exercises significant control over China's economic of payment of foreign currency-denominated obligations, setting monetary policy, and providing preferential treatment for particular industries or companies.
+Any such action, once taken by the Chinese government, could significantly limit or completely hinder our ability to offer or continue to offer ADSs and ordinary shares to our investors, and could cause the value of our ADSs and ordinary shares to significantly decline or become worthless.

 While the Chinese economy has experienced significant growth over the past decades, growth has been uneven, both geographically and among various sectors of the economy.
 The PRC government has implemented various measures to encourage economic growth and guide the allocation of resources.
 Some of these measures, which may benefit the overall Chinese economy, may have a negative effect on us.
 For example, our financial condition and results of operations may be adversely affected by government control over capital investments or changes in tax regulations.
 In addition, the PRC government has from time to time implemented certain measures, including interest rate changes, to control the pace of economic growth.
 These measures may cause decreased economic activity in China, and since 2012, the Chinese economy has slowed down.
-According to the World Bank, China's real GDP growth rate was 6.1% in 2019, and slowed to 2.3% in 2020.
 Any prolonged slowdown in the Chinese economy may reduce the demand for our services and materially and adversely affect our business and results of operations.
 There have also been concerns about the relationships among China and other Asian countries, the relationship between China and the United States, as well as the relationship between the United States and certain Asian countries such as North Korea, which may result in or intensify potential conflicts in relation to territorial, regional security and trade disputes.
 Any adverse changes in economic conditions in China, in the policies of the Chinese government or in the laws and regulations in China could have a material adverse effect on the overall economic growth of China.
 Such developments could adversely affect our business and operating results, leading to reduction in demand for our services and solutions and adversely affect our competitive position.
-An economic downturn, whether actual or perceived, a further decrease in economic growth rates or an otherwise uncertain economic outlook in China could have a material adverse e
+An economic downturn, whether actual or perceived, a further decrease in economic growth rates or an otherwise uncertain economic outlook in China could have a material adverse effect on business and consumer spending and, as a result, adversely affect our business, financial condition and results of operations.